Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Made with juicy ground beef, colorful bell peppers, and plenty of melted cheese, this dish packs a serious flavor punch with every bite.

 The best part?
-All of the ingredients mingle together in one dish, so you can enjoy all of the deliciousness without any of the fuss of stuffing individual peppers.
+All of the ingredients mingle together in one dish, creating a complete meal, so you can enjoy all of the deliciousness without any of the fuss of stuffing individual peppers.

 You’ll need: